LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson15.rst

 - Create a form using HTML
 - Understand the main form element attributes, ``action`` and ``method``
 - Properly use common inputs: text, submit, radio, checkbox, select, textarea, password, email
-- Use label elements to add human-readable labels to form inputs
+- Use ``label`` elements to add human-readable labels to form inputs
-- Use the ``name`` attribute to label form inputs
+- Use the ``name`` attribute to identify inputs in the submitted data
-- Explain how the ``name`` of an input impacts how data is submitted
 - Understand and describe form submission
 - Use event handlers to validate form data
 - Know how to cancel form submission using ``event.preventDefault()``